 The estate tax is a tax levied on the estate of a recently deceased person before their money or property is passed on to their heirs.
 It is sometimes called the “death tax” and only applies to estates worth a particular amount, which varies by state.
 It shouldn’t be confused with the inheritance tax, which some states apply to money after it has been inherited.

 Washington Inheritance Tax

 While there is no inheritance tax in Washington, but another state’s inheritance tax could apply to you.
 For example, in Pennsylvania, the inheritance tax applies if the dead person lived there, even if the inheritor lives out of state.

 Washington Gift Tax

-Washington has no gift tax, so you’ll only be subject to the federal gift tax, which says you can give up to $14,000 to discrete individuals without being subject to taxes.
-That number increases to $15,000 for 2018.
+Washington has no gift tax, so you’ll only be subject to the federal gift tax, which says you can give up to $15,000 to discrete individuals without any tax implications in 2021.
+That number goes up to $16,000 in 2022.

 Washington Estate Tax for Married Couples